-Performing at this year’s festival will be Craig David, Paloma Faith, Clean Bandit, and Basement Jaxx will kick off Friday night with a party-starting DJ set.
+Performing at this year’s festival will be Craig David, Paloma Faith, Clean Bandit, Professor Green and Basement Jaxx will kick off Friday night with a party-starting DJ set.
 There will be also be plenty to keep the little ones entertained with live entertainment from children’s TV sensation Justin Fletcher and CBeebies presenter Andy Day and many other familiar faces.

 Keep your dairies open!
 There’s plenty more to do in the Cotswolds this summer...